 - Employees who have check-ins with their manager are 5x more likely to set priorities than those who do not

 Additional research from Workhuman supports the business case for human applications in terms of retention, productivity, engagement, and the employee experience.
 In short, implementing human applications is a smart, business-based decision – one that will deliver a powerful ROI for any organization

 Even in the face of adversity, humanity is everywhere.
 A human-centered culture emphasizes the connections among employees and the purpose behind their work, both of which help to buffer against the pain of changes and will ultimately enable the organization to rebound with an engaged and resilient set of employees.
 One of the primary mechanisms through which that happens is peer-to-peer employee recognition.

 Now, I’d love for you to share your wisdom: What has helped your organization manage through tough times?
-What are you planning in the days, weeks, and months ahead as we all take on this global pandemic, together?
+What are you planning in the days, weeks, and months ahead as we continue to meet the unfolding challenges of this global pandemic?

 About the AuthorMore Content by Derek Irvine